600 km repeater-like quantum communications with dual-band stabilisation: Results

-Alice and Bob provide independent pre-compensation of the polarisation rotation of the signals at the two wavelengths so that all photons arrive with identical polarisation at Charlie's 50/50 beam-splitter.
-The interference output at the beam-splitter are separated by DWDM filters before detection by three superconducting nanowire single photon detectors (SNSPD's): $D_0$ and $D_1$ for $\lambda_1$ photons and $D_2$ for $\lambda_2$ photons.
+Alice and Bob provide independent pre-compensation of the polarisation rotation of the signals at the two wavelengths so that all photons arrive with identical polarisation at Charlie's receiving 50/50 beam splitter (for more details on this aspect refer to Sec. \RomanNumeralCaps{3} of the Supplementary Material).
+The interference output at the beam splitter are is separated by DWDM filters before detection by three superconducting nanowire single photon detectors (SNSPD's): D$_0$ and D$_1$ for $\lambda_1$ photons and D$_2$ for $\lambda_2$ photons.
 Charlie's module further contains a phase modulator (PM) in one input arm and a fibre stretcher (FS) sandwiched between a pair of DWDMs in the other arm.
-Full stabilisation of the quantum signal is achieved in two steps, each step using a specific wavelength of the dual-band stabilisation.
+Full stabilisation of the quantum signal is achieved in two steps (a block diagram representation of the feedback systems is reported in Fig.~2 of the Supplementary Material), each step using a specific wavelength of the dual-band stabilisation.
 First, Charlie measures the bright reference and uses a field programmable gate array (FPGA) with an integrated counter to apply a proportional-integral-differential (PID) control to the bias of his PM.
-The brightness of the signal detected by $D_2$ allows this control loop to operate at 200~kHz, sufficient to stabilise the phase drift caused by the long fibre channels.
-Since $\lambda_1$ and $\lambda_2$ share the same fibre and are spectrally close, the light at $\lambda_2$ can be used to stabilise the phase of the pulses at $\lambda_1$.
-Assuming unidirectional phase drift, the $\lambda_2$-stabilisation will reduce the phase drift in $\lambda_1$ by approximately $\lambda_1/\lvert\lambda_2 - \lambda_1\rvert\approx 1000$.
+The brightness of the signal detected by D$_2$ allows this control loop to operate at 200~kHz, sufficient to stabilise the phase drift caused by the long fibre channels.
+Since $\lambda_1$ and $\lambda_2$ are spectrally close and travel along the same fibre between the users and the central node, the $\lambda_2$ light can be used to stabilise the phase of the pulses at $\lambda_1$.
+Assuming unidirectional phase drift, the $\lambda_2$-stabilisation will reduce the phase drift in $\lambda_2$ by approximately $\lambda_1/\lvert\lambda_2 - \lambda_1\rvert\approx 1000$.
 In the real scenario, the non-unidirectionality of the phase drift makes the actual reduction even greater, as we will show later.
 The slowed drift can then be comfortably corrected through a second PID controller adjusting the bias of the FS at a rate of 10-20~Hz, without requiring an intense input signal.
-The input signal for this feedback is provided by the interference outcome of the dim reference pulses at $\lambda_1$ recorded by $D_1$.
-More information about the feedback systems is provided in the Supplementary Materials.
+The input signal for this feedback is provided by the interference outcome of the dim reference pulses at $\lambda_1$ recorded by D$_1$.
+More information about the feedback systems and on the sources of the residual slow drift is provided in the Methods.